 Commercial and construction arbitrations pose ongoing challenges to insure a fair expeditious outcome.
 These challenges require both experience in handling the issues that arise and familiarity with the subject matter.
 As both an arbitrator and litigator I have handled a broad range of significant commercial disputes throughout the country.

-Eric Wiechmann brings 40 years of experience representing clients as a trial lawyer in a wide variety of sophisticated, complicated disputes and governmental investigations in over 30 states and the District of Columbia.
-30 years of serving as an arbitrator and mediator and service in law firm management including as Firmwide Managing Partner of McCarter and English LLP to his neutral practice, he is a fellow of the College of Commercial Arbitrators, an AAA arbitrator and mediator serving on several national panels, a CPR Distinguished Neutral, a member of the National Academy of Distinguished Neutrals, a Fellow of the Chartered Institute of Arbitrators and a FINRA arbitrator and mediator.
+Eric Wiechmann brings over 40 years of experience representing clients as a trial lawyer in a wide variety of sophisticated, complicated disputes and governmental investigations in over 30 states and the District of Columbia, 30 years of serving as an arbitrator and mediator and service in law firm management including as Firmwide Managing Partner of McCarter and English LLP to his neutral practice.
+He is an AAA arbitrator and mediator serving on several national panels, a CPR Distinguished Neutral, a member of the National Academy of Distinguished Neutrals, a Fellow of the Chartered Institute of Arbitrators and a FINRA arbitrator and mediator.

 He treats each arbitration and mediation as a unique problem needing a customized solution to most effectively address the party’s needs.
 Every arbitration requires a balancing between the parties need to effectively and fairly present their case and the underlying purpose of arbitration to provide an efficient, expeditious and economical process to resolve the dispute.
 To accomplish this Eric fully prepares by not just studying the factual and legal issues of the dispute, but tries to understand the interrelation of the parties and their attorneys.
 He collaborates with the attorneys to design, within the arbitrable rules, the most effective way to prepare for and present the case.
 He believes in a flexible, creative approach to the process and reinforces this with continuing communication with the parties.